Get insider access

 KitchenAid 5-Speed Hand Blender

 The NutriBullet Immersion Blender and the KitchenAid 5-Speed Hand Blender have different strengths.
 The NutriBullet is a more basic immersion blender that doesn't come with many accessories.
 It has a better build quality and makes a smoother puree with fibrous ingredients like kale or broccoli, meaning you may prefer it for soups or smoothies.
 The KitchenAid comes with several jars and blades to help with different cooking tasks.
-There's a food processing bowl that makes it easier to use for nut butter and an additional blade assembly that helps it crush ice.
+It has a food processing bowl that makes it easier to use for nut butter and an additional blade assembly that helps it crush ice.
 It also comes with a whisk, a frother/beater attachment, and a jar you can use for blending.

 Mueller Ultra-Stick Hand Blender